stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 is to be regretted that he could not describe them more exactly, but the manuscript displayed far more vague fear than accurate observation.
 Just what it was that so frightened the Spaniard can only be inferred from his later hints regarding the beasts.
-He referred to the prints as &lsquo;not hooves, nor hands, nor feet, nor precisely paws--nor so large as to cause alarm on that account'.
+He referred to the prints as "not hooves, nor hands, nor feet, nor precisely paws--nor so large as to cause alarm on that account'.
 Just why or how long ago the things had been there, was not easy to guess.
 There was no vegetation visible, hence grazing was out of the question; but of course if the beasts were carnivorous they might well have been hunting smaller animals, whose tracks